-Revenues from U.S. franchise advertising increased \$17.3 million, or 3.7%, in 2021 due primarily to higher same store sales and an increase in the average number of U.S. franchised stores open during the year resulting from net store growth.
-These increases were partially offset by an estimated \$10.4 million impact of the 53rd week in fiscal 2020 as well as approximately \$9.3 million in advertising incentives related to the Domino's Surprise FreesTM promotion in 2021.
+Revenues from U.S. franchise advertising increased \$5.8 million, or 1.2%, in 2022 due primarily to an increase in the average number of U.S. franchised stores open during the period resulting from net store growth and the 2022 Store Sale.
+Additionally, the Company recorded approximately \$3.7 million less in advertising incentives related to certain brand promotions in 2022 as compared to 2021, which also contributed to the increase in U.S. franchise advertising revenues.
+These increases were partially offset by a decline in U.S. franchise same store sales in 2022 and, to a lesser extent, the 2022 Store Purchase.